 Failure to provide all the required information and supporting documents when submitting your application can cause many weeks delay.

 You do not need to tell Home Affairs of any planned overseas travel and you can be outside of Australia when the visa is decided.

 Special Category Visa-holders do not need a Bridging Visa.
 Family members on a temporary visa, ie a 461 visa, will be granted Bridging Visa A which will come into effect if their current visa expires before the NZ 189 Visa is granted.
 They must then apply for Bridging Visa B before travelling overseas.

-Keep a copy of your Visa Grant Notice with your passport and always confirm when you re-enter Australia that you haven’t been granted a Special Category Visa (subclass 444).
+Keep a copy of your Visa Grant Notice with your passport.

 More information about the Skilled Independent (subclass 189) (New Zealand) stream is available on the Department of Home Affairs website.

 The above “Applying for the New Zealand 189 Visa” information should not be relied on as an alternative to advice from the Department of Home Affairs, or a professional immigration services provider.